Zuehlke/aws-cloudformation-tutorial/readme.md

 # How to properly setup a Spring Boot Application using CloudFormation
+## Intro
+The goal of this project is to give you a rocket start into AWS CloudFormation.
+It should lead you through the process of setting up a backend for yourself in only minutes.
+Adapting the template to other stacks/technologies should be as easy as possible.
+The focus lays on scalability and security.

 We are building a Spring Boot RESTful backend here using only AWS CloudFormation.
-The focus lays on scalability and security.
-We include a mysql database to which our application automatically connects to.
+We include a MySql database, to which our application automatically connects to.

+We are always happy to get your support.
+If you find anything that could be better, we highly appreciate your feedback. :)

 ## Infrastructure
 ![simple_mockup](images/simple_overview.png)

 ## Description